billbrod/foveated-metamers/README.md

 - Results will not be identical on CPUs and GPUs.
 See PyTorch's [notes](https://pytorch.org/docs/stable/notes/randomness.html) on this.
 - I used stochastic weight averaging (SWA) for the energy model metamers.
-SWA seems to reduce the final loss by averaging pixel values as we get near convergence (see [here](https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/) for more details).
+SWA seems to reduce the final loss by averaging metamer pixel values as we get near convergence (see [here](https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/) for more details).
 However, the version of SWA I used to generated the metamers for the experiment was from `torchcontrib`, which was archived in